20 Christmas Europe Breaks For Every Budget

 17. Nuremberg

-It is centrally located, has excellent air and rail transportation connections, and it has what is arguably the best Christmas market in Europe.
-It is clearly one of the best visited – boasting over two million visitors in the four short weeks the market is open every year.
+It is centrally located, has excellent air and rail transportation connections, and has what is arguably the best Christmas market in Europe.

 We’ve visited many of Europe’s markets, but Nuremberg is one of the best.
-Whereas other markets in other cities focus only on tourists, Nuremberg’s Christkindlesmarkt still maintains its local flavour.
+Whereas other markets in other cities focus only on tourists, Nuremberg’s Christkindlesmarkt still maintains its local vibe.

 By Lance & Laura | Travel Addicts